REFEDS/eduperson/eduperson-202001.md

 ## 2.1. eduPerson Object Class Definition

-All eduPerson-defined attribute names are prefaced with \"eduPerson.\" The eduPerson auxiliary object class contains all of them as \"MAY\"
+All eduPerson-defined attribute names are prefaced with "eduPerson."
+The eduPerson auxiliary object class contains all of them as "MAY"
 attributes:

 ```